 - Data Analysis: How can the school identify its needs?

-- Problem Solving: Can school solutions and plans?
+- Problem Solving: Can the school solutions and plans?

 In recent years, the group focused on three components of school safety:

 - Management of risk – addressed procedures necessary to assure safety and discouragement of acts of violence – District Emergency Management Plan.